 Don't drink only water

 This is possibly the most important point on this list.
 We all know that we need to drink plenty of water when it's hot, however an increasingly common mistake seems to be drinking only water and potentially over-hydrating.
 Didn't realise that over-hydrating was a thing?
 It can be potentially deadly.
-News broke this year of a woman who was left in a coma after over-hydrating at the London Marathon.
+News broke last year of a woman who was left in a coma after over-hydrating at the London Marathon.
 The mistake this woman made was that she only drank water and caused her body to enter a state called hyponatraemia.
 This is when your body's sodium levels are dangerously low and in this context is caused by replenishing water but not electrolytes or salts.

 The best way to stay safe and healthy when running in the heat, especially if it is a long endurance event like a marathon, is to top up your sodium before you run and then keep it topped up by drinking a sports drink or taking electrolyte tablets.
 Team GB duathlete and Sundried ambassador Louise Douglass says, "practise in training with different brands until you find the best one that works for you."
 This is important as the race you do may not have the sports drinks or gels that you're used to, so sometimes it's best to take your own, especially if your race is in a foreign country.